DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/README.md

 ## Dataset Acknowledgement

-This project utilizes the "[New York City Airbnb Open Data](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data)" dataset available on Kaggle.
+This project utilizes the "[New York City Airbnb Open Data](http://insideairbnb.com/get-the-data/)" dataset available on Airbnb website.
 The dataset encompasses a wide array of information pertinent to Airbnb listings in NYC for 2019, including host details, geographical availability, and essential metrics for insightful predictions and analyses.
 We extend our gratitude to Airbnb for making this dataset publicly available, facilitating a deeper understanding of the short-term rental landscape in New York City.

 ## Inspiration for Analysis